rtCamp/Frappe-Manager/docs/commands/self.md

 **Options**:

-* `--cdn`: Trust a known CDN's published ranges.
-Supported: cloudflare (uses the CF-Connecting-IP header).
+* `--cdn`: Trust a CDN's published ranges.
+Supported: cloudflare.
-* `--trust`: CIDR range (or single IP) of a proxy/LB in front of fm to trust (repeatable).
-Client IP is taken from X-Forwarded-For.
+* `--trust`: CIDR range or single IP of a proxy in front of fm (repeatable).
-* `--header`: Override the header the client IP is restored from (default: CF-Connecting-IP for --cdn cloudflare, X-Forwarded-For otherwise).
+* `--header`: Header the client IP is read from.
+Defaults to CF-Connecting-IP for --cdn cloudflare and X-Forwarded-For otherwise; anything that is not a valid header name is refused.
-* `--off`: Remove the real-ip configuration from the global proxy.
+* `--off`: Remove the configuration and reload the proxy.
-* `--status`: Show the active real-ip configuration without changing anything.
+* `--status`: Show the active configuration.
+Writes nothing.

 ## Examples

 ### Trust Cloudflare

-The global proxy restores the visitor's real IP from CF-Connecting-IP for requests arriving from Cloudflare's published ranges (fetched live, vendored fallback).
-Logs, fm maintenance --allow-ip, and frappe rate limiting then see real client IPs.
+Proxy logs, fm maintenance --allow-ip and frappe's rate limiting then see the visitor instead of Cloudflare's edge.

 ```bash
 fm self real-ip --cdn cloudflare
 ```

-### Trust a custom load balancer
+### Trust your own load balancer

-Restores the client IP from X-Forwarded-For for requests arriving from the given ranges (repeatable).
-Only list proxies you control: a trusted source controls the IP you see.
+Each run replaces the whole configuration, so pass every range you sit behind in one call.

 ```bash
 fm self real-ip --trust 203.0.113.0/24
 ```

-### Show or remove the configuration
+### Show what is trusted

-Shows the active real-ip configuration; --off removes it and reloads the proxy without downtime.

 ```bash
 fm self real-ip --status